Populating the upper black hole mass gap through stellar collisions in young star clusters: Pair-instability supernovae and other electromagnetic transients

 We compute $dN(z)/dt$ using a procedure similar to that of \citet{Kremer2020}: first, we generate a complete list of event times ($t_{\rm{SN}}$) for all SNe occurring in our model set.
 For each of these events, we draw 200 random ages ($t_{\rm{age}}$) for the host cluster in which the SN occurred.
 We then compute the effective event time for each SN as $t_{\rm{effective}} = t_{\rm{Hubble}} - t_{\rm{age}} + t_{\rm{SN}}$.
 We draw cluster ages from the age distributions of \citet{El-Badry2018}.\footnote{Note that cluster age distributions are metallicity-dependent \citep[see][]{El-Badry2018}, however the simulations of this study adopt a fixed metallicity.
 For simplicity, we ignore metallicity effects for the rate calculation, and refer the reader to \citet{DiCarlo2020} for a discussion of the effect of metallicity in regards to stellar collision outcomes in dense clusters.} We then compute the number of events per time, $dN(z)/dt$, by dividing this list of effective event times into separate redshift bins, accounting for the oversampling of age draws and total number of simulations (35 total that adopt the sticky sphere limit; see Table \ref{table:models}).

-The cluster simulations in this analysis have initial masses of roughly $4\times10^5\,M_{\odot}$ and present-day (i.e., at $t\approx12\,$Gyr) of roughly $2\times10^5\,M_{\odot}$, matching well the median cluster mass observed for the Milky Way GCs \citep[e.g.,][]{Harris1996,Baumgardt2018,Kremer2020}.
+The cluster simulations in this analysis have initial masses of roughly $4\times10^5\,M_{\odot}$ and present-day (i.e., at $t\approx12\,$Gyr) of roughly $2\times10^5\,M_{\odot}$\footnote{The cluster mass loss is governed by both stellar wind mass loss and dynamical ejection of stars throughout the cluster's lifetime.}, matching well the median cluster mass observed for the Milky Way GCs \citep[e.g.,][]{Harris1996,Baumgardt2018,Kremer2020}.
 However, as described in \citet{Rodriguez2015a,Kremer2020} in the case of BBH mergers, adopting this simulation mass as our typical cluster causes an underestimate of the total rate, because it does not properly account for the contribution of the cluster mass function's high-mass tail not covered by our models, which as shown in \citet{Kremer2020} may yield a rate higher by a factor of a few.
 A careful examination of the way the total number of PISNe and other SN events per model scales with $N$ is beyond the scope of this paper.
 We simply note that the rates presented here may in factor underestimate the true rate of these events.

 We show in Figure \ref{fig:rates} the results of these rate calculations for PISNe (black curve) and for PPSNe (blue curve).
 We also show (dashed gray cure) the formation rate of all BHs, which may be associated with standard core-collapse SNe.
 Note that because BH formation occurs exclusively at early times ($t\approx3-20\,$Myr), the shape of these curves are roughly identical and are determined primarily by the assumed cluster birth time distribution.